Stop Chatting With AI. Start Building With It.

 Month seven: “Initialise.”
 And it knows everything.

 That’s compounding.
 Not a productivity hack.
 Not a prompt template.
-A system where every session makes the next session more valuable.
+A system where every session makes the next one more valuable.

 Start Today

-You don’t need a complex system.
+You don’t need a complex system to get going.
 But you do need more than one document.
-A single file trying to hold everything becomes the dumping ground I warned about.
-Think in terms of context documents - a small collection, each with a clear purpose:
+A single file trying to hold everything becomes the dumping ground I warned about earlier.
+I’d think in terms of a small collection of context documents, each with a clear purpose:

 - A core document - who you are, how you work, what matters right now